eclipse-apoapsis/ort-server/logaccess/elasticsearch/README.md

 | `elasticsearchTimeoutSec` | `ELASTICSEARCH_TIMEOUT_SEC` | Optional request timeout in seconds. | `30` | no |

 If both Basic Auth credentials and an API key are configured, the API key is used and Basic Auth is ignored.

+In addition, default properties of the HTTP client that is used to send requests to the Elasticsearch API can be configured in an `elasticsearchHttpClient` section.

 ## Query Behavior